Skip to main content

 • Photosensitivity

-• -Advise patients to use precautionary measures against ultraviolet exposure such as use of sunscreen, sunglasses, and/or protective clothing during treatment with OJEMDA
+• Advise patients to use precautionary measures against ultraviolet exposure such as use of sunscreen, sunglasses, and/or protective clothing, and to consult with HCPs and follow dosing modifications based on severity of AR

 Hepatotoxicity